R3DST0RM/typescript-toolbox/README.md

 Everything your TypeScript project needs.
 This library is a collection of helpful methods I came up with while developing software using TypeScript.

+## Optional

+*Added in v1.2.0*: `Optional` inspired by Java 8 implementation of Optional.

+Utility class to abstract the handling of possibly `null` or `undefined` values.

+For a detailed documentation with samples, please see [Optional docs](https://github.com/R3DST0RM/typescript-toolbox/wiki/Optional)

+## Predicate

+*Added in v1.2.0*: `Predicate` inspired by the Java Standard implementation of Predicate.

+Utility class to abstract boolean expressions and `test()` for the result.

+For a detailed documentation with samples, please see: [Predicate docs](https://github.com/R3DST0RM/typescript-toolbox/wiki/Predicate)

+---

+## Available utils (before v1.2.0)

 ## Array utils

 -  mergeArray `<T extends any[], U extends any[]>(base: T, toMerge: U): _InternalCombinedType<T[], U[]>`